codacy/chart/docs/troubleshoot/logs-collect.md

+---
+description: To help troubleshoot issues, obtain the logs from your Codacy Self-hosted instance and send them to Codacy's Support.
+---

 # Collecting logs for Support

-To help troubleshoot issues, obtain the logs from your Codacy instance and send them to Codacy's Support:
+To help troubleshoot issues, obtain the logs from your Codacy Self-hosted instance and send them to Codacy's Support:

 1. Run the following command on a machine with network access to the Codacy cluster, replacing `<namespace>` with the namespace in which Codacy was installed: